kube-logging/logging-operator/docs/configuration/plugins/syslogng-outputs/elasticsearch.md

 ### logstash_prefix (string, optional) {#elasticsearchoutput-logstash_prefix}

 Set the prefix for logs in logstash format.
-If set, then Index field will be ignored.
+If set, then the Index field will be ignored.

 Default: -